ShreyaaChauhan/ShreyaaChauhan/README.md

 ## Hi there, I'm Shreya - 👋
 ### And I love exploring new things!
--  🔭 I'm currently working on my github profile and portfolio
+-  🔭 I'm currently working on https://github.com/ShreyaaChauhan/data-visualization-using-d3
--  🌱 I'm currently learning Data Visualization using D3, JavaScript, React
+-  🌱 I'm currently learning Data Visualization using D3, JavaScript, React and using Postman Software
 -  🥅 2021 Goals: Start my own technical Blogging Site.
 And to work on some amazing projects.
 -  ⚡ Fun fact: I love travelling, being there in thw wilderness and I am Opacarophile. 🌇